chzvz/usb-auto-sync/README.md

 nano usb_sync.py
 ```

-Look for:
+Edit these paths to match the folder you are backing up:

 ```
 SOURCE = "/home/YOURUSER/projectfolder"
 dest = os.path.join(mount, "projectfolder")

-# Edit these paths to match the folder you are backing up.
 ```